OffyGIS/Offy-Data-DLR/README.md

 * Internet connexion

 ### ✓ Create your first Area
 >1.
-Download the latest release, extrat and open **"Offy Data DLR.exe"**
+Download the latest release from [Latest release](https://github.com/OffyGIS/Offy-Data-DLR/releases/latest)

 >2.
+Extrat and open **"Offy Data DLR.exe"**

+>3.
 Take a look at the "Usage Policy": Menu -> ? -> Data usage policy

->3.
+>4.
 Navigate to a region (city) by zoom/pan using the mouse

->4.
+>5.
 Select an area by draging a box on the map view using the mouse

->5.
+>6.
 Select zoom levels: Min=1 -> Max=13

->6.
+>7.
 Choose your data source (your tile service provider)

->7.
+>8.
 Save the Area

->8.
+>9.
 Start the download

 ### ✓ Preview downloaded data
 At any time, during or after downloading, you could preview the downloaded tile: